VastavNissan/literate-pancake/README.md

 Sedgwick Quicksort Algorithm:
 ![image](https://user-images.githubusercontent.com/88283180/155743467-574c6a91-df14-4d3e-85d8-195b72fce280.png)

 Sedgwick algorithm uses both recursion and iteration.
 In the algorithm, we recurse on the smaller partition first, update the relevant variables and go back to the iteration.

-Now, if we consider a sorted array, the depth of the call stack is only 1 element deep.
+Lets consider a sorted array, while dry running the algorithm you will find, the depth of the call stack is only 1 element deep.

 In the worst case which will occur if we have a pivot element which partitions the array into exactly equal halves in each recursion then the call stack depth will be lgn.